Mexican Corn on the cob recipe is oven-roasted and topped with Cotija Cheese and cayenne pepper. It is a mix of smokey and tangy flavors.

 Lightly butter the corn on the cobs and place them in the cast iron

 Rotate the corn after about 3-5 minutes until all sides of the corn are lightly roasted

 While the corn is in the oven, mix the sour cream, salt and black pepper.

 Remove the corn from the oven and let it cool to touch

 - Using the lime, lace the corn with its juice

-- Coat the corn on the cob with the sour cream and be generous with it
+Generously coat the corn on the cob with the sour cream mixture

 - Finally, sprinkle with cayenne pepper